RishabhRanjan/Facial-emotion-detector/README.md

 # BASIC IDEA

 This is a three step process.
 In the first, we load the XML file for detecting the presence of faces and then we retrain our network with our image on five diffrent categories.
-After that, we import the label_image.py program from the [last video]() and set up everything in realtime.
+After that, we import the label_image.py program and set up everything in realtime.

 # DEPENDENCIES